RPellowski/GoDockerMySQLTutorial/README.md

 ### Deploy an Alpine container

-Run an interactive version of the Alpine container, a small distro of Linux, using the `-i` option and invoking the `/bin/sh` command.
+Run an interactive version of the Alpine container, a small Linux distro, using the `-i` option and invoking the `/bin/sh` command.
 Show the filesystem and running processes.
-Exit the container and return to Ubuntu.
+Exit the container and return to the Linux host.
 No containers are running after this operation.

 **Note:** By not specifying a version, `alpine:latest` is pulled and cached into Docker.
 Subsequent references to Alpine will be faster unless the latest version has changed in the public repository, in which case the new version will be downloaded before running.